Human Desire: Plot

 Korean War veteran Jeff Warren returns to his town and duties as a train engineer, driving streamliners hauling passenger trains for the fictional Central National railroad.
 Warren worked alongside Alec Simmons and was a boarder in his home before going off to war.
-Alec's daughter Ellen is smitten with Jeff.
+Alec's daughter Ellen is smitten with Jeff, although he has had an affair with Vicki, who is married to Carl Buckley, a hard-drinking assistant yard supervisor.

-Carl Buckley is a gruff, hard-drinking assistant yard supervisor married to the younger Vicki.
-After Carl is fired for talking back to his boss, Carl begs Vicki to visit John Owens, a man from her past and an important customer of the railroad.
+After being fired for talking back to his boss, Carl begs Vicki to visit John Owens, an important customer of the railroad for whom her mother used to work.
+Vicki reluctantly agrees.
 Carl hopes Owens' influence could help him reclaim his job, but when Vicki is gone for hours, Carl surmises that she has been unfaithful.
-After a violent argument during which he elicits the truth from her, Carl forces Vicki to write a short letter to Owens, setting up a meeting with him later that night in his sleeping car drawing room.
-Owens is taking the train to Chicago and Carl and Vicki are returning home.
-Carl and Vicki barge into Owens' room and Carl kills Owen with a knife that he had used for whittling.
+After an argument during which he physically attacks her, he threatens to kill her if she does not admit to an affair with Owens.
+Terrified, she does so.
+He then forces Vicki to write a letter to Owens, setting up a meeting with him later that night in his sleeping car drawing room.
+Owens is taking the train to Chicago while Carl and Vicki are returning home.
+Carl and Vicki barge into Owens' room and Carl kills him with a knife he used for whittling.
 Carl takes Owens' wallet and pocket watch to make the murder appear to be the result of a robbery, also taking the letter that Vicki had written.
-Carl tells Vicki that he is keeping the letter to prevent her from going to the police.
-After the murder, Carl sees Jeff on the train and persuades Vicki to distract him seductively so that Carl can pass unnoticed.
+After the murder, Carl sees Jeff on the train and persuades Vicki to distract him so that Carl can pass unnoticed.

 At the murder inquest, Jeff and other train passengers are called as witnesses.
 Jeff denies having seen anyone suspicious.
-Vicki and Jeff soon resume their relationship.
-She lies about the night of the murder, saying that she had visited Owens' compartment for a liaison but found him dead.
+Vicki and Jeff resume their relationship.
+She lies about the night of the murder, saying she had visited Owens' compartment for a liaison but found him dead.
 Jeff questions why she did not seem distressed when they met on the train.
-Vicki explains that she is frightened of Carl's temper and shows Jeff marks on her body where Carl had hit her.
+Vicki says she is frightened of Carl's temper and shows Jeff marks on her body where Carl had hit her.